rubenodamo/uav-hyper-heuristic/README.md

 # UAV Animal Feeding Problem Domain and Selection Hyper-heuristics

 ## Overview
 This project implements a HyFlex-compatible version of the UAV Zoo Feeding (UZF) problem and a selection hyper-heuristic to solve instances of this problem.
-The UZF problem is a combinatorial optimization problem where a single UAV must feed all animals in a zoo in the minimum amount of time.
+The UZF problem is a combinatorial optimisation problem where a single UAV must feed all animals in a zoo in the minimum amount of time.
 - Full implementation of the UZF problem domain compatible with the HyFlex framework.
 - Two selection hyper-heuristics to solve instances of the UZF problem:
   - `SR_IE_HH.java`: Implements a hyper-heuristic using a selection and replacement (SR) and iterated improvement (IE) approach.